SalesforceLabs/Account-Viewer/readme.md

 ## Release History ##

+New in v1.1 (October 12, 2011)

+- Related Lists!
+Browse all related lists on your Account layout and tap individual related records to view full related record detail!
+- Share any article or URL to Chatter!
+With any webpage open, tap the action link and choose 'Share to Chatter'.
+- Browse up to 50,000 owned accounts in the "My Accounts" list.
+- Full support for rich text fields, including links and images!
+- Numerous other tweaks, fixes, and performance improvements.

 New in v1.0.1 (September 8, 2011)

 - Fixes an issue where some users were unable to view any remote account if they didn't have field-level security access to one of the four overview fields on Account (Name, Phone, Website, Industry)